yearn/yearn-exporter/add-a-chain.md

 - [ ] specify a network label in `Networks.label`.

 - in ./yearn/constants.py:
-- [ ] specify Treasury address. (if Yearn has a treasury contract deployed)
+- [ ] specify Treasury address. (if Yearn has a treasury contract deployed) This would be the rewards() address of any vault.
+- [ ] specify Multisig address.
+This would be the governance() address of any vault
-- [ ] specify Strategist Multisig address. (if Yearn has a SMS deployed)
+- [ ] specify Strategist Multisig address. (if Yearn has a SMS deployed) This would be the management() address of any vault.

 - in ./yearn/prices/constants.py:
 - [ ] add weth address to `tokens_by_network`.